-Why veterinary practice management software reports are not enough: Former practice manager tells all
+Why veterinary practice management software reports are not enough

 You know tracking performance is important.
 You have practice management software that lets you run almost any report under the sun.
 You might even diligently run those reports every month, recreate your special information searches, and add those new numbers to your giant spreadsheet with 18 different tabs.

 Let’s take a moment to break down why this is the case.
-We’ll also explore how VetSuccess solves each of these problems.
+We’ll also explore how Vetsource Data & Insights (formerly VetSuccess) solves each of these problems.
 Trust me, this isn’t a sales pitch.
 I just genuinely believe in their products, so much so that I left my practice and joined their team full time in 2019.

 1. It’s difficult and time-consuming to pull every single number.